ml5js/ml5-website-v01/docs/api-FeatureExtractor.md

   ```
   > Classifies an an image based on a new retrained model. `.classification()` needs to be used with this.

-  `input` - An HTML image or video element or a p5 image or video element.
+  `input` - Optional.
+An HTML image or video element or a p5 image or video element.
 If not input is provided, the video element provided in the method-type will be used.

-  `callback` - A function to be called once the input has been classified.
+  `callback` - Optional.
+A function to be called once the input has been classified.
+If no callback is provided, it will return a promise that will be resolved once the model has classified the image.

   ```javascript
   .predict(?callback)